browserengineering/book/book/chrome.md

 ```

 I wrote this in a kind of curious way, but this way it's easier to add
-other types of clickable things later---like text boxes and buttons in
+other types of clickable things---like text boxes and buttons---in the
-the [next chapter](forms.md).
+[next chapter](forms.md).
 Finally, now that we've found the link
 element itself, we need to extract the URL and direct the browser to
 it.
 This URL might be a relative URL: